jonobri/dexy/README.md

 # dexy ⚡

-**Keep your Mac wide awake.
-Lid closed, on battery, no nonsense.**
+**Keep your Macbook wide awake.
+For agentic workflows, on the go.**

-`dexy` is a one-word toggle for macOS's "never sleep — even with the lid shut" mode.
-Flip it on before you close the laptop to run a long job, download, or build on battery; flip it off when you're done and let your Mac nap normally again.
+`dexy` is a one-word toggle for macOS's built-in "never sleep — even with the lid shut" mode.

-It's a tiny wrapper around `pmset`'s `SleepDisabled` flag — the *real* switch behind keeping a MacBook awake lid-closed — with a friendly interface and no way to forget you left it on (`dexy status` always tells you).
+Flip it on before you close the laptop, to keep your agents running, a download progressing, or whatever else that helps you remain productive always.
+Just add an internet connection via your hotspot, and you can keep your Macbook in action all day.

+Functionally, this is just a cute little wrapper around `pmset`'s `SleepDisabled` flag.
+But it's easier to type the name of an ADHD medication than to remember the full `pmset` command every time.

 ```console
 $ dexy